 Cities covered: Llanes

 Today we will visit the heart of the Principality of Asturias.
 Driving up to the beautiful Picos de Europa National Park, first stop will be at Lake Enol, followed by the Shrine of Covadonga, where our guide will tell us a bit about this sacred place’s stories and legends.
 After lunch, our train will border the famous river Sella where kayaks yearly compete on its famous International Descent.
 Arriving at Llanes, a charming fishing village on the east of Asturias, visit and enjoy free time in town.
+Dinner and overnight in Llanes.

 Day 5 - Wednesday: Llanes-Potes-Cabezón de la Sal